ArieKindicator/ReadyNAS/Medusa/README.md

 ## FAQ
 * Migrate from Python2 to Python3

-** Make a backup of the main database file and configuration using the build-in backup and restore option of Medusa.
-Deinstall en reinstall Medusa for Python3.
+* Make a backup of the main database file and configuration using the build-in backup and restore option of Medusa.
+Deinstall and reinstall Medusa for Python3.

 Or
 * Shutdown Medusa and edit the `fvapp-medusa.service` file in `/apps/medusa`.